Taosi: Emperor Yao connection

-Several Chinese archaeologists postulate that Taosi was the site where the state of Tang (有唐) was conquered by Emperor Yao (traditionally c.
+Several Chinese archaeologists postulate that Taosi was the site where the state of Tang (有唐) was established by Emperor Yao (traditionally c.
 2356–2255 BC), who later instituted Taosi as the capital.

 In Chinese classic documents Yao Dian (Document of Yao) in Shang Shu (Book of Ancient Time), and Wudibenji (Records for the Five Kings) in Shiji (Historic Records), Emperor Yao assigned astronomic officers to observe celestial phenomena, including time and position of sunrise, sunset, and stars in culmination, in order to systematically establish a lunisolar calendar with 366 days a year with leap month.
 The observatory found at Taosi coincides with these records.
 It is theorized that the city collapsed with a rebellion against the ruling class.